The date.getUTCHours() method is used to fetch the hours according to universal time from a given Date object (returns a value ranging from 0 to 23 ).

 Return Values: It returns the hours for the given date object according to universal time.
 Hours is an integer value ranging from 0 to 23.

-Note: The DateObj is a valid Date object created using Date() conctructor from which we want to fetch hours according to universal time.
+Note: The DateObj is a valid Date object created using the Date() constructor from which we want to fetch hours according to universal time.

-Program 1: The date of the month should lie in between 1 to 31 because none of the months have a date greater than 31 that is why it returns NaN i.e, not a number because the date for the month does not exist.
+Example 2: The date of the month should lie between 1 to 31 because none of the months have a date greater than 31 that is why it returns NaN i.e, not a number because the date for the month does not exist.
 Hours will not be existed according to universal time if the date of the month does not exist.

-Program 2: If hours is not given while creating Date object, the getUTCHours() method returns zero (0) but output is printed as 13 because according to universal time 0 is represented as 13.
-It is an exception case.
+Example 3: If hours are not given while creating a Date object, the getUTCHours() method returns zero (0) but the output is printed as 13 because according to universal time, 0 is represented as 13.
+It is an exceptional case.

-Program 3: If nothing as parameter is given to the Date() constructor while creating Date object, the getUTCHours() method returns current hour according to universal time.
+Example 4: If nothing as a parameter is given to the Date() constructor while creating the Date object, the getUTCHours() method returns the current hour according to universal time.

 - Internet Explorer 4 and above

 - Opera 4 and above